Vegan Asparagus Soup (Daniel Fast)

 - 3 large garlic cloves, sliced

-- 2 lbs fresh asparagus, chopped in 1” pieces
+- 2 lbs fresh asparagus, chopped into 1” pieces

 - 1 cup cashews